You can save money on health care and dependent care expenses by paying for them with tax-advantaged accounts.

 Available to employees who do not enroll in an HSA through the CDHP medical plan or do not elect medical coverage through Sonos.

-Choose your contribution amount carefully during Open Enrollment.
+Choose your contribution amount carefully.

 Only use your FSA debit card for eligible expenses.